 Prostate cancer mortality is inversely associated with consumption of cereals and nuts or seeds, according to a study in the Journal of the National Cancer Institute.

-A diet rich in natural fiber obtained from fruits, vegetables, legumes and whole grains such as whole-grain cereals and breads may reduce cancer risk and reduce the risk of prostate cancer progression.
+A diet rich in natural fiber obtained from fruits, vegetables, legumes and whole grains such as whole-grain cereals and bread may reduce cancer risk and reduce the risk of prostate cancer progression.

 For more ideas on how to get more fiber, see Increasing Fiber Intake.